Sleeping Beauty Cast and Creative Team

 Andre Amarotico*

-Andre Amarotico received his BA in Theater at Stanford University.
-He has performed all across California, and was most recently featured in SF Mime Troupe's Back to the Way Things Were, and the world premiere of Remains to Be Seen (Jewel Theatre Co.).
-Andre also starred in Neighborhood Stories Mill Valley, in a short untitled play by Pulizer nominated playwright Amy Freed.
-Favorite roles include Anthony in Sweeny Todd, Romeo in Romeo and Juliet, and the titular characters in Hamlet and Macbeth.
-Andre was nominated for a TBA for Best Actor in a Featured Role for Ross Valley Players’ The 39 Steps.
-He has also performed with The Mountain Play, Marin Onstage, The Cutting Ball Theater, New Conservatory Theater Center, Word for Word Performing Arts Company, 6th Street Playhouse, and Stanford Repertory Theater.
-Up next, you can catch him as John Wilkes Booth in Assassins at Hillbarn Theatre.
+Andre Amarotico received his BA in Theater at Stanford.
+He is an actor, collective member, and board president at the Tony Award winning San Francisco Mime Troupe.
+He was recently featured in BREAKDOWN (SFMT), as John Wilkes Booth in Assassins (Hillbarn), and as Tony in the world premiere of Kate Hawley's Remains to be Seen (Jewel Theatre Co).
+Andre also starred in Neighborhood Stories, in an untitled play by Pulizer nominated playwright Amy Freed.
+Other favorite roles include Anthony in Sweeny Todd, Romeo in Romeo and Juliet, and the titular characters in Hamlet and Macbeth.
+Andre was nominated for a TBA for Best Actor in a Featured Role for The 39 Steps (Ross Valley Players).
+He has also performed with The Mountain Play, Cutting Ball Theater, Word for Word, 6th Street Playhouse, and Stanford Repertory Theatre.
+Up next, catch him in The Lion in Winter at Jewel Theatre Co.

 Daniel Benitez